ibm-cloud-docs/vpc/known-issues.md

 ## Custom images in a private catalog known issue
 {: #custom-images-private-catalog-known-issues}

-**Issue:** If you edit a version within a catalog product offering, an additional version ending in "draft" is created.
+**Issue:** If you have imported one or more images into a virtual server image for a VPC catalog product offering version and you edit that version, an additional version ending in "draft" is created.
 You can't provision an instance from an image in this draft version.
-Draft versions might appear on the Virtual server instance creation page in the UI or as output of the CLI command `ibmcloud is catalog-image-offering`.
+Draft versions might appear on the Virtual server instance creation page in the UI or in the output of the CLI command `ibmcloud is catalog-image-offering`.